ninanung/Vue-practice/README.md

 _!!Notice!!_ - Also, can write style as a module like "<style module></style>", even can use like this "v-bind:class="$style.className"".
 __slottest :__ Practice for slot.
 Learn how to set slot in parent component.
 __scopedslottest :__ Set v-bind:name="dataName" in child component slot, and parent component use scope="name" in slot.
 Can make control child's slot like "{{ name.dataName }}" in parent's slot.
+ __dynamic-componenttest :__ Use "<component :is="currentView"></component>" can show component that you want. "currentView" must be imported component's name.
+In this test, i make method to change components.
+ _!!Notice!!_ - In dynamic component, if component have name, can use <keep-alive include="component-name, other-component-name"></keep-alive> to set components.